Digital branding: Digital branding channels

+Measurement & Analytics

+Measuring brand performance in digital environments has become an important area of both academic research and marketing practice.
+Traditional brand equity metrics are increasingly considered insufficient for capturing the complexity of digital consumer interactions.
+Effective digital brand measurement should incorporate constructs such as share of search, digital brand awareness and digital brand sentiment, alongside conventional tools such as consumer surveys and sales metrics.

 Personal digital branding

 As social media platforms have been established and have evolved over the last couple of decades, digital branding has become personal.
 Individuals have taken to social media to brand and market themselves in building their personal and professional lives.
 Consequently, boundaries between the personal and professional are fading.

 Those who participate in social media sites should be aware that their social media content is public and may be accessed by colleagues, clients, and other professional references.
 Many universities and workplaces have established social media policies.
 A well-curated social media presence may be attractive to employers, while poorly representing oneself is an employment liability.